progressive-newbie263/Amazon-rebuild/README.md

 From his code frame, With a few adjustments, i made this frontend website.
 There are still a few errors in this website, such as the quantity selector

 I'll learn and update it more in the future.
 In the mean time, i am kinda proud of this xD

+You can view the website through this link: https://progressive-newbie263.github.io/Amazon-rebuild/amazon.html